arm-out/RayTracer/RayTracer.md

     </center>
 </figure>

 The general idea is that once we have an intersection between the ray and the geometry, we can do two things: shoot a ray `shadow_ray` straight at the light, and shoot a ray `reflected_ray` that is reflected according to the angle of incidence.
 If the shadow ray intersects with some geometry before reaching the light, the resulting color of the light would be $(0,0,0)$ black (shadow).
 If the reflected ray hits another geometry, we can recursively add its color to get a reflection.
-This recursive process allows us to getsemi-realistic shadows and reflections in our image.
-Using a recrusive depth of $6$, we get the following image
+This recursive process allows us to get semi-realistic shadows and reflections in our image.
+Using a recrusive depth of $6$, we get the following image on the right.

 <figure align="center" display="inline">
     <img src="./screenshots/hw3 replication.png" alt="img" style="zoom:100%;" />
      <img src="./screenshots/shadow_ref.png" alt="img" style="zoom:100%;" />
 </figure>
 As we can see, now we have a more realistic shading, with areas further away from the light appearing darker and in shadow.
-Taking a look at the teapot on the left you can even see a warped reflection of the turquoise bunny to its left the shadow of the blue teapot's spout covering the specular reflection.
-The side of the legs of the table exposed to the light are darker than the parts away from it while the entire table casts a shadow on tge onlooking bunny.
+Taking a look at the teapot on the left you can even see a warped reflection of the turquoise bunny to its left and the shadow of the blue teapot's spout covering the specular reflection.
+The side of the legs of the table exposed to the light are darker than the parts away from it while the entire table casts a shadow on the onlooking bunny.

 ## Encore

 ### Optimizations

 The entire scene had about 33576 triangles and iterating through each triangle 120000 times for each pixel results in really slow processing, especially since the program is currently only single threaded.
-To increase efficiency, in the rendering function I create 8 threads, and add each pixel to be rendered as a task in a task queue.
-Using signal variables and mutex locks, the threads can be woken up, take a pixel from the queue to be rendered, and do the ray tracing computations simultaneously, which exponentially sped up the computation time.
+To increase efficiency, in the rendering function I create 8 threads, and added each pixel to be rendered as a task in a task queue.
+Using signal variables and mutex locks, the threads can be woken up, assigned a pixel from the queue to be rendered, and do the ray tracing computations simultaneously, which exponentially sped up the computation time.

 I am also in the process of implementing bounding volume hierarchies (BVH trees) using axis aligned bounding boxes (AABBs) inorder to drastically reduce the search space for the triangles in the geometry and only look for interesections when the ray is headed in the triangle's general direction.
-As this is, at the moment, the bottleneck for speed, I anticipate this implementation to drastically improve render times.
+As this is the bottleneck for speed at the moment, I anticipate this implementation to drastically improve render times.

-### Multisampling and Anit-Aliasing
+### Multisampling and Anti-Aliasing

 One thing that kept bothering me in the above render is the fact that the edges were always jagged and pixelated.
 Inorder to smoothen out the image, I would need more than one ray for each pixel to sample the surrounding area and average out the color values for the pixel.
 Instead of shooting a ray through the center of each pixel, I now shoot multiple rays randomized throught the square bounded by the pixel and average out the colors returned by them.

 ### Monte Carlo Path Tracing

 The recursive depth implemented for the shading function acted as a count for the number of bounces for the ray.
 With a fixed recursive depth, we would end up with a dark scene like we did.
-To simulate the way the light photons would generate the image, we would then need to sample lights of multiple bounces.
+To simulate the way the light photons would generate the image, we would then need to sample photons of multiple bounces.
 $$
 \text{PixelColor}_{ij} = \text{TotalColorFromPhotonsWithOneBounce}_{ij} \\
                 \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \       + \text{TotalColorFromPhotonsWithTwoBounce}_{ij}\\
                 \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \  +
 \text{TotalColorFromPhotonsWithThreeBounce}_{ij} \\  \  + \ ... \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \
 $$
-To compute this infinite sum, we use a Monte Carlo estimate of this sum by using the russian roulette algorithm.
+To compute this infinite sum, we use a Monte Carlo estimate  by using the russian roulette algorithm.
 Instead of picking a fixed path length $n$ and sampling paths with that length, we can let the photon run indefinitely.
 But, at every bounce, we have a probability $\lambda$ to terminate the path.
 Thus the probability of a path having $n$ bounces would be $(1-\lambda)^{n-1} \lambda$.
-We now have an updated $\text{PixelColor}$ formula.
+Iterating this for a large number of samples gives us our  updated $\text{PixelColor}$ formula.
 $$
 \text{PixelColor}_{ij} =(1-\lambda)\lambda \cdot \text{TotalColorFromPhotonsWithOneBounce}_{ij} \\
                 \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \       + (1-\lambda)^2\lambda \cdot\text{TotalColorFromPhotonsWithTwoBounce}_{ij}\\
                 \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \  +
 (1-\lambda)^3\lambda \cdot\text{TotalColorFromPhotonsWithThreeBounce}_{ij} \\  \  + \ ... \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \
 $$
-Note that because of introdocuing this term, we will have to multiply the Color from each path by the factor of $\frac{1}{(1-\lambda)^n\lambda}$ inorder for  the function to unfold into the original formula.
+Note that because we introduce the term $(1-\lambda)^{n-1} \lambda$, we will have to multiply the Color from each path by the factor of $\frac{1}{(1-\lambda)^n\lambda}$ inorder for the function to unfold into the original formula.

 ### Global Illumination

 Using this principle of of path tracing, we have a way to now recursively calculate the diffuse color as well.
 For each bounce taken by the photon, we have a decision: the photon could take a diffused bounce, or a reflected bounce.
-According to which ever decision is made we add on the weight $W$ of the diffuse/specular color until the path terminates.
+According to which ever decision is made we multiply the weight $W$ of the diffuse/specular color until the path terminates.
 Thus the color as a result of the path is given by
 $$
 Color_{Ray} = W_1W_2...W_{n-1}Color(\text{hit}_{\text{last}})
 $$